 - fewer than 5% of cacao flowers are pollinated

-- it has flowers directly on its trunk and major branches
+- flowers are directly on its trunk and major branches

-- it has flowers pollinated by little midges and not bees
+- the plant flowers are pollinated by little midges and not bees

 - it has no way to release its seeds by itself; it needs either animals or humans to open its pods